atchutchi/Ndjar/README.md

 - The page will refresh, and after a few moments, you will see a message stating that the deployment was successful.
 The live link to your site will be provided just below this message.

 ## Credits

+### Content

+- The text for the "N'djar" project was provided by me the project owner through the study carried out with field research and market analysis for the implementation of the business model.
+- To create Skeleton of the project it was used the Balsamiq wireframe [https://balsamiq.cloud/sf5rzkr/pcm5qyn/r0DFF]
+- Assistance with HTML, CSS was provided by [https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit] [https://css-tricks.com/], and [https://www.w3schools.com/].
+- Tutorials and documentation from [https://www.youtube.com/watch?v=7-orzsht98k], and [My Mentor Can Sücüllü] were consulted during the development process.
+- The font of the text was used google font [https://fonts.google.com/]

+### Media
+- The logo of the project was created by me.
+- The images from the webpage was downloaded at Freepik and Unsplash [https://www.freepik.com/] [https://unsplash.com/]
+- The SDG images was downloaded at Wikipedia.
+- The icons in the footer were taken from Font Awesome [https://fontawesome.com/]